hb9kns/plog/README.md

 	# lockfile
 	lockf='.pubnext.lock'

+	if test -r "$localrc"
+	then . "$localrc"
+	fi

+- `localrc` points to a config file, which will be read at the end, allowing to override settings (see below under "Git hook" for explanation) -- if not needed, set to a non-existent or empty file, e.g `/dev/null` , or completely remove it together with the final `if-then-fi` block
 - `adds` is a string with the name of the address file of the e-mail recipients
 - `pubtext` is a directory, where pure text versions and (by `allpub.sh`) an index file suitable for a gopher server will be saved; if empty, no